swimlane/swimlane-python/docs/examples/resources.rst

 Handling Users, Groups, and UserGroups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`~swimlane.core.resources.usergroup.Users` and :class:`~swimlane.core.resources.usergroup.Groups` both extend
+The :class:`~swimlane.core.resources.usergroup.User` and :class:`~swimlane.core.resources.usergroup.Group` classes both
-from the base :class:`~swimlane.core.resources.usergroup.UserGroup` class.
+extend from the base :class:`~swimlane.core.resources.usergroup.UserGroup` class.
 Most values returned from the server are of the base UserGroup type, but can be replaced or set by the more specific classes.

 .. code-block:: python